Kansas City Chiefs: The Kelce—Mahomes era (2017–present)

 In 2024, the Chiefs won a franchise record 15 games and received a first round bye.
 They defeated the Houston Texans 23–14 in the Divisional Round, followed by a 32–29 win over the Buffalo Bills in the AFC Championship Game, becoming the first team in NFL history to win back-to-back Super Bowls, then return to the Super Bowl in the third season.
 This also made them the first NFL team to appear in seven consecutive conference championships and the first NFL team to appear in five Super Bowls over a six-year period.
 They faced the Philadelphia Eagles again in Super Bowl LIX, as they had done in Super Bowl LVII, and lost the rematch, 40–22.

+The Chiefs' Thanksgiving game against the Dallas Cowboys became the most-watched NFL regular season game on record, drawing 57.2 million viewers.
+The game was broadcast on CBS and streaming service Paramount+, and peaked with 61.4 million viewers by the game's conclusion.
+The Chiefs finished the 2025 season with a 6–11 record and 3rd in the AFC West, missing the playoffs for the first time in the Mahomes era.

 Championships

 The Chiefs have won four Super Bowl Championships.
 They have won three AFL Championships: two as the Chiefs and one as the Dallas Texans.